-HeLa cells transfected with CL-EAAT1 or mutants were washed twice with ice-cold phosphate-buffered saline (PH 8.0), and then incubated with EZ-Link Sulfo-NHS-SS-biotin (0.5 mg/ml in phosphate-buffered saline) for 20 minutes.
+Cell surface expression levels of mutants were examined using the membrane-impermeable biotinylation reagent EZ-LinkTM Sulfo-NHS-SS-biotin (Thermo Scientific, Waltham, MA, USA).
+HeLa cells transfected with CL-EAAT1 or mutants were washed twice with ice-cold PBS (PH 8.0), and then incubated with EZ-LinkTM Sulfo-NHS-SS-biotin (0.5 mg/ml in PBS) for 20 min.
 Cells were washed twice with 100 mM glycine to terminate the reaction.
-Then, the cells were lysed on ice with cell lysis buffer [20 mM Tris (pH7.4), 150 mM NaCl, 1% Triton X-100, sodium pyrophosphate, β -glycerophosphate, EDTA, Na3VO4, leupeptin, and 1 mM phenylmethylsulfonyl fluoride] for 20 minutes, and the supernatants (i.e., the total proteins) were collected after centrifugation (12,000 rpm for 20 minutes at 4°C).
+Then, the cells were lysed on ice with cell lysis buffer [20 mM Tris (pH7.4), 150 mM NaCl, 1% Triton X-100, sodium pyrophosphate, β-glycerophosphate, EDTA, Na3VO4, leupeptin, and 1mM PMSF] for 20 min, and the supernatants (i.e., the total proteins) were collected after centrifugation (12,000 rpm for 20 min at 4 °C).
 The cell debris was discarded.
-Pierce Streptavidin Agarose (Thermo Fisher Scientific) was added to bind the biotin-labeled cell membrane proteins for 1 hour at 4°C. Streptavidin-agarose beads were centrifuged 12,000 rpm for 1 minute at 4°C. Supernatants (the nonbiotinylated proteins) were removed to new tubes.
-Streptavidin-agarose beads were washed three times through 1 ml ice-cold lysis buffer to remove the nonbiotinylated proteins.
-Centrifugation was performed at 12,000 rpm for 1 minute at 4°C. The membrane protein samples (the biotinylated proteins), total proteins, and nonbiotinylated proteins were used for western blot (Rong et al., 2016).
+PierceTM Streptavidin Agarose (Thermo Scientific, Waltham, MA, USA) was added to bind the biotinlabeled cell membrane proteins for 1 h at 4 °C. Streptavidin-agarose beads were centrifuged 12000 rpm for 1 min at 4 °C. Supernatants (the non-biotinylated proteins) were removed to new tubes.
+Streptavidin-agarose beads were washed three times through 1 mL ice cold lysis buffer to remove the non-biotinylated proteins.
+Centrifugation was performed at 12000 rpm for 1 min at 4 °C. The membrane protein samples (the biotinylated proteins), total proteins and non-biotinylated proteins were used for western blot (Rong et al., 2016).